GoTriangle: Chapel Hill Transit

 Chapel Hill Transit is the transit system serving Chapel Hill and Carrboro.
 Service operates from 5 am to 1:15 am during weekdays, 8 am to 6:30 pm during Saturdays, and from 10:30 am to 11:30 pm during Sundays.
 They currently operate 20 routes, including express routes.

 They serve the University of North Carolina at Chapel Hill, serving as a major transfer hub for all routes.
-The terminal serves GoTriangle's 400 and 800 routes at all times and GoTriangle's 405, 420, 805, and CRX routes during peak hours only.
+The terminal serves GoTriangle's 400 and 800 routes at all times, GoTriangle's 805 route on weekdays, and GoTriangle's 405, 420, and CRX routes during peak hours only.

 Chapel Hill is building an 8.2 mile Bus Rapid Transit (BRT) with a projected cost of $125 million to commence passenger service in 2020 with annual operating cost of $3.4 million.

 GoCary/GoApex

 GoCary is the transit system serving Cary and operates GoApex, which serves Apex.
 Service runs between 6 am to 10 pm between Mondays-Saturdays and 7 am to 9 pm.
 They operate 8 routes.
 They also service GoApex, which only runs one route.
 They also offer paratransit services.